 The College's attainment rates have risen significantly from an already high base last year.
-Overall attainment has increased by 3 percentage points from 77% to 80%.
+Overall attainment has increased by 2.7 percentage points from 79.9% to 82.6%.
 Further Education full time students make up around 50% of the college's activity.
-Their overall attainment rate was 71.7%, an increase of 2.3 percentage points on the previous year.
-Higher Education full-time students make up around 30% of the college's activity and had an overall attainment rate of 75.8%, an increase of 1.3 percentage points on the previous year.
-Part-time students on Further Education programmes had an overall attainment rate of 84.8%, an increase of 2.5 percentage points and part-time students on Higher Education programmes had an overall attainment rate of 84.8%, an increase of 6 percentage points.
-These attainment rates are a significant increase over the previous year, well above previous sector norms and are expected to be amongst the best in Scotland.
+Their overall attainment rate was 77.7%, an increase of 6.1 percentage points on the previous year.
+Higher Education full-time students make up around 30% of the college's activity and had an overall attainment rate of 83.4%, an increase of 8.6 percentage points on the previous year.
+Part-time students on Further Education programmes had an overall attainment rate of 84%, a decrease of 2.7 percentage points and part-time students on Higher Education programmes had an overall attainment rate of 88.5%, an increase of 5.2 percentage points.
+These attainment rates are a significant increase over the previous year, well above previous sector norms and are amongst the best in Scotland for student achievement.